rogupt305/Rohan_BluestampPortfolio/index.md

 ## CUSTOM CLAWS AND CODE REFINEMENTS

 ### How the code works
-A crucial modification that had to be executed before I could design the claw regarded the code.
+A crucial modification that had to be done before I could design the claw was with the code.
 The actual code was rather complex, but the idea was relatively simple - after establishing definitions, declarations (Example: defining the capabilities of certain functions) and orders (Example: Turn right, left, activate sleep mode, etc.), the Arduino Uno controller would send one byte per second to the robot control board based on user inputs.
 Each byte contains 256 different numbers from a range of 1-255.
-Being attached and defined directly to an order, these numbers were the way that the controller relays information to the control board in a wireless manner.
+Being attached and correlated directly with an order, these numbers were the way that the controller relays information to the control board in a wireless manner.
 However, for a person with little experience in the domain of software prior to this, I found myself consulting an instructor numerous times.
 Here's what I managed to do: